ukaea/PROCESS/documentation/proc-pages/io/utilities.md

 | `-s, --show`           | show plot                        |

 ### Output
-Produces a two-page PDF file in the same directory as the input MFILE.
+Produces a three-page PDF file in the same directory as the input MFILE.
 The PDF file name has the same prefix as the input MFILE but ending in `SUMMARY.pdf`

 ### Parameters Displayed